Instagram Pods are not weird pods from the “Invasion of the Body Snatchers” movie!

 Let me be VERY upfront about something here.
 Trying to find and get into an Instagram Pod is incredibly challenging!

-I spent well over a week searching, asking for invites, etc. I spent several hours each day in an attempt to get into one of these Instagram pods.
+I spent several hours each day for over two weeks in an attempt to get into one of these Instagram pods.

-What I found out is it’s a lot like the book/movie Fight Club.
+What I found out is it’s a lot like the movie Fight Club.
 The first rule of Fight Club is you don’t talk about Fight Club.
 Instagram Pods are kinda the same way.

 To admit you’re in an Instagram Pod is to admit you’re attempting to “cheat” the Instagram algorithm.
-And by cheating, you’re admitting your engagement numbers are not legitimate.
+You’re admitting your engagement numbers are not legitimate.
 Most social media managers would never admit this as it would ruin their reputation.

-This is most likely why Pods are not open for the public.
+This is most likely why Pods are not open to the public.

 Most that I found gather in Facebook Groups first to discuss and invite others into their Instagram Pods.